czetsuya/Java-Immutable-Stack-and-Queue/README.md

 Invoking deQueue will return 3 or the first element entered.

-These project contains tests for both stack and queue.
+This project contains tests for both stack and queue.

 To run the test execute: